BeastlyMC956/JavaDataStructures/README.md

 ## Data Structures

 ### ``Array<E>``
-This is a dynamic array implementation in Java that resizes itself automatically when necessary.
+This is an array implementation in Java with a fixed size.
 The type of elements stored in the array is denoted by ``<E>``.

 ### ``BinarySearchTree<E>``